Rodrigo Duterte 2016 presidential campaign: Filing of COC by Martin Diño as PDP–Laban's presidential bet

 On the afternoon of October 16, Duterte's daughter, Sara, announced via social media that she had filed her candidacy for mayor of Davao City.
 Her post suggested that her father would withdraw his mayoral candidacy and seek election to higher office.
 Reportedly, hundreds of supporters rallied at the Comelec office waiting for Duterte to file his candidacy before the 5:00 pm cut-off.
-Diño is a member of PDP–Laban, the same party advocating the federalist system which Duterte proposes.
+On the same day, Martin Diño, an anti-crime activist and barangay captain from Quezon City, filed his candidacy for president.
+Diño was a member of PDP–Laban, the same party advocating the federalist system which Duterte proposed.
 Diño clarified that there was a "clerical error" on his submitted COC (running for Pasay mayor instead of president).
 In their general meeting held in Pasay on October 26, members of PDP–Laban expressed their support to Diño in his presidential bid.

 On October 26, 2015, Duterte said in an interview that his deadline for deciding whether to seek the presidency was December 10.
 He also warned the people to abide by the law if he wins.
 Two days later, PDP–Laban standard bearer Martin Diño withdrew his presidential bid and named Duterte as his substitute because there was a possibility that Diño might be declared a nuisance candidate by the COMELEC.
 On October 30, an alleged campaign video of Duterte and Cayetano circulated on social media that put hopes on Duterte's candidacy as Cayetano's running mate.
 However, Duterte's aide Bong Go said in an interview that Duterte's mind had not changed yet but that he would continue soul-searching with his family to know if he would run in the upcoming election.
 On November 1, Duterte said that nothing had changed and that he was not fit for national office.
 He also said that he was still waiting for a communication from his party about his possible candidacy; Duterte would also wait if his daughter would agree to substitute for him at the mayoral race of Davao and would retire from public service if Sara agreed to do so.
 On November 2, Parish Pastoral Council for Responsible Voting (PPCRV) executive Arwin Serrano said that Diño was deemed to face an election sabotage complaint because of proposing Duterte as his substitute for him; however, Diño denied allegations that his filing of candidacy was just a front to pave the way for Duterte's possible substitution.
-Comelec chairman Andres D. Bautista, in an interview on November 3, stated that although they have noted Diño's withdrawal, they would not move with any further action with regards to a possible substitution until they had Duterte's consent and unless it would be made official with a COC and a certificate of nomination and acceptance from PDP–Laban.
+Comelec chairman Andres Bautista, in an interview on November 3, stated that although they have noted Diño's withdrawal, they would not move with any further action with regards to a possible substitution until they had Duterte's consent and unless it would be made official with a COC and a certificate of nomination and acceptance from PDP–Laban.
 Duterte himself then further clarified that his decision of acceptance for the substitution offer would be on the deadline itself come December 10.